 - Retrace the steps of a memorable childhood vacation.

-Our first real stop after leaving Woodstock is in the Flagstaff, AZ area (after three days of driving).
+Our first real stop after leaving our home in Woodstock, GA was in the Flagstaff, AZ area (after three days of driving).
 A work colleague told us about Meteor Crater and, with a few Google searches, we were sold!

 There are several National Park sites nearby as well, which is always a plus for us.
-We, of course, will also spend some time “standin’ on a corner in Winslow, Arizona” while we are in the area!
+We, of course, also spent some time “standin’ on a corner in Winslow, Arizona” while we were in the area.

-Another big stop, after Yosemite, is Great Basin National Park.
-We have considered Great Basin for a few years.
-Since it is more-or-less between Yosemite and Yellowstone, this works out perfectly for this trip!
+Another big stop, after Yosemite, was Great Basin National Park.
+We had considered Great Basin for a few years.
+Since it is more-or-less between Yosemite and Yellowstone, this worked out perfectly for this trip!

 After a trip I took with my dad and sister many years ago, I knew driving the Extraterrestrial Highway across Nevada would be interesting.
 My research with Google and Pinterest searches also brought up information about Cathedral Gorge State Park.
-And, just like that, we have an interesting route across Nevada from Yosemite to Great Basin!
+And, just like that, we had an interesting route across Nevada from Yosemite to Great Basin!

-Another big stop will be western Colorado.
-It is “on the way back” and will allow us to visit several National Park sites we haven’t seen and see some family.
+Another big stop was western Colorado.
+It was “on the way back” and allowed us to visit several National Park sites we haven’t seen and see some family.

 Once you have the route mapped out, it is time to start making reservations.
 We sometimes struggle with how detailed we should plan things out.
-When we were tent camping, we could be a bit more spontaneous and wait until the last-minute for campgrounds or hotels.
-We have found we are not comfortable doing that with the trailer and the cat.
+When we were tent camping, we could be a bit more spontaneous and wait until the last minute for campgrounds or hotels.
+We have found we are not comfortable doing that with the trailer and, especially when our cat, Alee, traveled with us.